 - Have your wages paid directly into your offset.
 By doing this for at least a few days (as long as you don’t withdraw it all at once) your balance will be fairly high.
 If you have any savings you should also think about moving them into your offset.

 - Consider making all your purchases on a credit card.
-By paying for all your daily transactions with a credit card, you’re keeping your offset account balance as high as possible for the whole month.
-However, you must repay your credit card bill at the end of the month to avoid interest.
-It’s imperative you repay your bill on time, otherwise any savings or benefits you gain from your offset account will be wiped out by credit card interest.
+By paying for all your daily transactions with a credit card, you’re keeping your offset account balance as high as possible for as long as possible, because you're not using your savings to pay for anything.
+Instead, you simply pay off your entire credit card debt at the end of the month.
+The offset with credit card strategy requires discipline, because you'll face big interest charges if you don't repay your credit card on time.

 This depends on your personal and financial situation.
 Both types of home loan offer money saving benefits.
 Both give you the chance to save interest and repay your loan earlier.
 The main thing is to decide what you really want from the loan.